Back to all posts

 ntdll.indirectSyscallInvoke<Delegates.NtCreateThreadEx>("NtCreateThreadEx", threadargs);

-Step 7: Utilizing NtWaitForSingleObject to wait until the specified object, in this case, hthread, has completed its execution entirely (SIGNALED!!) or until the timeout interval elapses.
-In this context, the timeout is set to 0, implying that the handle will not enter the wait state if the object is not signaled, and it will always return immediately.
+Step 7: Use NtWaitForSingleObject to wait until the specified object (in this case, hThread) has completed its execution entirely (signaled) or until the timeout interval elapses.
+The timeout is set to 0, which means the handle will not enter the wait state if the object is not signaled, and it will always return immediately.

 hThread = (IntPtr)threadargs\[0\];